Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Schwinger model as qubits

 where

 up to irrelevant constant terms.
 Note that the nonlocal interactions in $H_{ZZ}$ show up as a consequence of solving the Gauss law constraint.
-For the alternative formulation of $\theta$ term by directly discretizing \eqref{eq:naiveL} before using the anomaly relation, see appendix~\ref{app:naive}.
+For the formulation based on \eqref{eq:naiveL}, see Supplementary Material.